-The Bitcoin Code software and trading robot (not to be confused with BTC Robot) by Steve McKay is a deceptive SCAM and we blacklisted this fake app in our factual and impartial review and investigation.
-If you were mislead by this band of crooked affiliate marketers and would like to complain, you are definitely not the first.
+The Bitcoin Code software and trading robot (not to be confused with BTC Robot) by Steve McKay is a deceptive SCAM and we blacklisted this fake Bitcoin Code app in our factual and impartial review and investigation.
+If you were misled by this band of crooked affiliate marketers and would like to complain, you are definitely not the first.
 Our complaints hotline received multiple grievances in regards to the Bitcoin Code scheme, and all of them are justified and provide us with as much proof and evidence as needed in order to validate our suspicions.
-A word of caution, this financial scam has nothing to do with any form of Cryptocurrency, least of all Bitcoin.
+A word of caution, this financial scam has nothing to do with any form of cryptocurrency, least of all Bitcoin.
 This is a vile plot which is was contrived by unethical online promoters and filthy offshore brokers with the sole intent of defrauding and stealing money from unsuspecting opportunity-seekers.
-Our staff immediately spotted the scam and we all understood there’s nothing legit or genuine here, besides the intent of the crooks pulling the strings behind the scenes to defraud you and fleece your wallet.
-Keep reading to see how we exposed these charlatans and why we believe the Bitcoin Code is a confirmed financial scam.
+These rip off artists are particularly successful because they are exploiting the recent surge of Bitcoin popularity, and in this context employing a kind of piggyback strategy designed to get you to drop your guard and buy into this Bitcoin cryptocurrency scam.
+Our staff immediately spotted this get-rich-quick scheme and right away we understood there’s nothing legit or genuine here, besides the intent of the crooks pulling the strings behind the scenes to defraud you and fleece your wallet.
+Keep reading to see how we exposed these charlatans and why we believe the Bitcoin Code is a dangerous and confirmed financial scam.

 Official Website, Login Page, and Members Area: http://thebitcoincode.com/